-The Company recognizes a ROU asset and a lease liability at the commencement of the lease.
-The ROU asset is initially measured based on the present value of lease payments, plus initial direct cost, less any incentives received.
-It is subsequently measured at cost less accumulated amortization, impairment losses and adjusted for certain remeasurements of the lease liability.
-The ROU asset is amortized from the commencement date over the shorter of the lease term or the useful life of the underlying as set.
+The ROU asset is initially measured based on the present value of lease payments, lease payments made at or before the commencement day, and any initial direct costs.
+They are subsequently measured at cost less accumulated amortization and impairment losses.
+The ROU asset is depreciated over the shorter of the lease term or the useful life of the underlying asset.
 The ROU asset is subject to testing for impairment if there is an indicator of impairment.

-The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted by the interest rate implicit in the lease, or if that rate cannot be readily determined, the incremental borrowing rate.
-The incremental borrowing rate is the rate which the operation would have to pay to borrow over a similar term and with similar security, the funds necessary to obtain an asset of similar value to the ROU asset in a similar economic environment.
+The lease liability is initially measured at the present value of lease payments that are not paid at the commencement date, discounted by using the rate implicit in the lease.
+If this rate cannot be readily determined, the Company uses its incremental borrowing rate.
+Lease payments include fixed payments less any lease incentives and any variable lease payments where variability depends on an index or rate.
+When the lease contains an extension or purchase option that the Company considers reasonably certain to be exercised, the cost of the option is included in the lease payments.